Heng Tola

+In 2007 till now he started in real estate business and developer he operated the Gas Station, Hotel, Cinema, Golf Course, Boxing Arena, Fitness Center, Night Market, Restaurant and Housing Project in his hometown Battambang Province.

 Background

-Tola founded the film production company Campro Production with some of his friends in 2003.
+Tola founded the film production company CamPro Production in 2003.
 He was also the managing director of Kirirom Cinema which was located on Sihanouk Boulevard.
-He is the president of Ek Phnom Cinema which is located at Borey Raksmey, Battambang Province.
+He is the president of RSB Ek Phnom Cinema which is located at Borey Raksmey, Battambang Province. operated in December 2017 till now and in 2024 he is built one more cinema is RSB Phnom Sampov Cinema that is going to open in December 2024.